-To what extent risk preferences interact with the scoring rule and estimators' efficiency?
-Loss averse examinees overweight utility loss when they get wrong and tend to abstain more often.
-The consequences for omission are however ambivalent when the scoring rule is efficient (see Table 1).
-On the one hand, the proportion of omitters increases with loss aversion.
-On the other hand, the stronger loss averse they are, the smaller the number of items above which omission is dissuaded.6
+To what extent do risk preferences interact with the scoring rule and the efficiency of estimators?
+Loss-averse examinees overweight the utility loss when they get an answer wrong and tend to abstain more often.
+The consequences for omission, however, are ambivalent when the scoring rule is efficient (see Table 1).
+The proportion of omitters increases with loss aversion when omission is allowed, but the switch to a no-omission regime occurs sooner as the number of items increases.